lukaszmacias01/CAS_UniBern_Applied_Data_Science/README.md

-# This repository houses all projects developed in the course of the University of Bern's CAS Applied Data Science programme.
+# Repository of Projects from the CAS Applied Data Science Program at the University of Bern executed by the repository owner.

 ---

 ## Module 1: Data Acquisition and Management
-In this module, you’ll learn about various data sources and types, and how to design effective data management models and plans.
-The focus is on understanding and managing data across diverse sources for efficient analysis.
+Focuses on understanding various data sources and types, along with designing effective data management models and plans.
+Emphasis is placed on managing data from diverse sources to enable efficient analysis.

 ## Module 2: Statistical Inference for Data Science
-This module covers fundamental statistical concepts for describing and analyzing data.
-You’ll explore the role of statistical inference in data science, gaining skills to apply theoretical concepts and draw scientific conclusions from statistical analyses.
+Covers fundamental statistical concepts for data description and analysis, with an emphasis on the role of statistical inference in data science.
+Skills are developed to apply theoretical concepts and draw scientific conclusions from statistical analyses.

 ## Module 3: Data Analysis and Machine Learning
-Learn key data analysis techniques and apply state-of-the-art machine learning with Python in this module.
+Introduces key data analysis techniques and the application of advanced machine learning using Python.
-**Location Note:** This module traditionally takes place on the Mediterranean coast, with full pension hotel accommodation included in the CAS fee.

 ## Module 4: Ethics and Best Practices
-Explore best practices in data and code management, resource usage, quality assurance, open science, and open access.
-You'll also learn about ethical considerations in scientific computing and use Git for version control.
+Covers best practices in data and code management, resource optimization, quality assurance, open science, open access, and FAIR principles.
+This module also addresses ethical considerations in scientific computing and provides training in Git for version control.

 ## Module 5: Peer Consulting and Selected Readings
-This module includes peer knowledge exchange, consultations, and selected readings to foster collaborative learning and deepen your understanding through peer support.
+Encourages collaborative learning through peer knowledge exchange, consultations, and selected readings to deepen understanding through shared expertise.

 ## Module 6: Deep Learning
-Dive into deep learning with TensorFlow, gaining hands-on experience with advanced neural network models.
+Offers hands-on experience in deep learning with TensorFlow, focusing on advanced neural network models.
-**Location Note:** This module traditionally takes place at the historic Hotel Regina in Mürren, a scenic ski resort in the Bernese Oberland, just two hours by train from Bern.
-Full pension hotel accommodations are included in the CAS fee.